“A blogger can be a freelance writer, but a freelance writer cannot be a blogger”.

-- Both could be taken as part-time job or full-time job
+- Can be a part-time job or a full-time job

 Short-term money or long-term recurring money:

 Freelance writing is research and writing, while blogging presents a larger source of your expertise:

-One of the major advantage of freelance writing is the fact that it is a more simple process than blogging.
-When you run your blog, you need to tend to a multitude of important factors including (but not limited to) the following:
+One of the major advantages of freelance writing is the fact that it is a more simple process than blogging.
+When you run your own blog, you need to tend to a multitude of important factors including (but not limited to) the following:

 - Regularly updating your blog

 - Engaging with the audience